Megxit: Naming

 British tabloid newspaper The Sun is credited with the first headline use of 'Megxit' on 9 January 2020.
 BBC News commented that "Sussexit" was trending on social media, but it did not reach the level of use as Megxit in mainstream media.
 Alternative terms appeared but did not catch on to the same degree either.
 By 15 January, the term had become so widespread that The Times reported: "Megxit turns into a moneyspinner" for merchandisers who had made clothing and souvenirs using the term.
 The New York Times wrote that the parallels between "Megxit" and "Brexit" were greater than just "clever wordplay", and that the two terms involved the same divisions in British public opinion from "young liberals" (who supported the couple, and who supported staying in the EU), and "older conservatives" (who supported the Queen, and who supported leaving the EU).

 On 19 January, in reviewing the final agreement, The Guardian argued that "stepping back" was no longer appropriate, however, the couple had also still not "resigned" nor "abdicated" from the royal family.
 When reviewing the media reaction to the final agreement, BBC News said "there are no winners as a result of what many of the front pages are calling "Megxit" – the exit of the Duke and Duchess of Sussex as front-line royals".
 BBC News, and other British news media, called the final agreement a "hard Megxit", in a further word-play on political term, hard Brexit.
 On 28 January, the term had become sufficiently pervasive, that the Financial Times in their FT Advisor supplement ran a piece for taxation professionals titled, "What if your client wants to do a 'Megxit'?", while Vanity Fair reported on actor Brad Pitt's "Megxit joke", at the 73rd British Academy Film Awards.
-The outlet had previously reported on an analysis by the social data analytics firm Brandwatch, which concluded that the term "Megxit" had been in use on Twitter since at least the beginning of 2019 and was utilized in negative comments aimed at Meghan.
-Sky News had also claimed that the term was being used by trolls on the Internet back in April 2019.
+The outlet had previously reported on an analysis by the social data analytics firm Brandwatch, which concluded that the term "Megxit" had been in use on Twitter since at least the beginning of 2019 and was utilised in negative comments aimed at Meghan.
+Sky News reported that the term was being used by trolls on the Internet back in April 2019.
 In November 2021, in a panel at Wired's Re:Wired Conference, Harry stated that "the term Megxit was or is a misogynistic term, and it was created by a troll, amplified by royal correspondents, and it grew and grew and grew into mainstream media.
 But it began with a troll."